Christmas, Again: Plot

 Noel, a heartbroken Christmas-tree salesman, returns to New York City hoping to put his past behind him.
 Living in a trailer and working the night shift, he begins to spiral downwards until the saving of a mysterious woman and some colorful customers rescue him from self-destruction.

 Production

 Writer-director Charles Poekel was himself a Christmas tree salesman and used his earnings to finance the film.
 The film was shot in 16 mm.

 Critical reception

-Based on 20 critics' reviews, Christmas, Again has a 100% approval rating on review aggregator website Rotten Tomatoes.
+The film currently holds a 100% approval rating on the review aggregator website Rotten Tomatoes, based on 21 critics' reviews.

 Sheila O'Malley of RogerEbert.com gave the film 3 and 1/2 stars out of 4 and said "the most striking thing about it is its evocation of an extremely specific mood.
 Once we settle into it, and it happens early, everything else becomes possible."
 Alonso Duralde of TheWrap noted, "Delicate and restrained, the film offers the messages of redemption and renewal we so often crave from a Christmas movie without wrapping its themes and characters in tinsel."